ariG23498/ariG23498.github.io/_posts/2020-09-15-Min-Char-RNN.md

 In this blog we will run down the famous [minimal character-level language model](https://gist.github.com/karpathy/d4dee566867f8291f086) by [Andrej Karpathy](https://twitter.com/karpathy).
 The code has been modified to be supported by python 3.
 We will not only go through the code, but also look into the finer details of a RNN(Recurrent Neural Network) model.
 The explanation for the code can be found in the [video lecture of CS231n 2016](https://youtu.be/yCC09vCHzF8).

 In this code, the objective is to model a sequence of text, and then predict characters.
-We can use absolutely anything as out input, lyrics of a song, $\LaTeX$, python code and many more.
-In this blog I have used $Rap God by Eminem$ to model upon.
+We can use absolutely anything as out input, lyrics of a song, $$\LaTeX$$, python code and many more.
+In this blog I have used $$Rap God by Eminem$$ to model upon.
 The lyrics has been taken from [lyricfind](https://www.lyricfind.com/).
 # Import
 * Numpy